-MPI_Keyval_free - Frees attribute key for communicator cache attribute – use of this routine is deprecated.
+MPI_Keyval_free - Frees attribute key for communicator cache attribute – this routine is deprecated in favor of MPI_Comm_free_keyval.

 #include <mpi.h> int MPI_Keyval_free(int *keyval)

 USE MPI ! or the older form: INCLUDE 'mpif.h' MPI_KEYVAL_FREE(KEYVAL, IERROR) INTEGER KEYVAL, IERROR

 18.104.22.168.
 INPUT PARAMETER

 keyval: Frees the integer key value (integer).

 22.214.171.124.
 OUTPUT PARAMETER